genai-impact/ecologits/README.md

-GenAI Impact
+Ecologits
 ============

-**GenAI Impact** tracks and estimates the energy consumption and environmental impacts of using generative AI models through APIs.
+**Ecologits** tracks and estimates the energy consumption and environmental impacts of using generative AI models through APIs.

 ## ⚙️ Installation